maize-genetics/phg_v2/docs/build_and_load.md

 > FASTA file can be downloaded.
 This will be added to the VCF header
 > information.

-Once the command is complete and you have navigated into the output directory (in my case, `output/vcf_files`), you will see two files:
+Once the command is complete, and you have navigated into the output directory (in my case, `output/vcf_files`), you will see two files: